hashicorp/vault/website/source/docs/config/index.html.md

   * `token` (required) - A token from Atlas used to authenticate SCADA session.
 Generate one in the [Atlas](https://atlas.hashicorp.com/settings/tokens).

-Additionally, the global `cluster_name` will be used to identify your cluster inside of your infrastructure in the Vault Enterprise interface.
+Additionally, the [`cluster_name`](#cluster_name) config option will be used to identify your cluster members inside the infrastructure in the Vault Enterprise interface.
+It is important for operators to use the same value for `cluster_name` across cluster members because Vault overwrites this value internally on instance instantiation.

 This allows the connection of multiple clusters to a single `infrastructure`.

 For more on Vault Enterprise, see the [help documentation](https://atlas.hashicorptest.com/help/vault/features).